PajoHack/eChapter-bookstore-PP5/README.md

 - Users must enter a valid email address.
 - Password must be at least 8 characters long.
-- A confirmation email is sent upon successful registration.
+- An email is sent to verify your account upon successful registration, ensuring the security and authenticity of each user.

 ### User Profile